jimhigson/oboe.js-dissertation/markdown/3_Background.md

 While REST may not be the only communications technology employed by an application architecture, for this project we should examine where REST client libraries may fit into the picture.
-REST is used by the presentation layer to pull data from middleware regardless of where the presentation resides.
-Likewise, rather than connect to databases directly, for portability middlewares often communicate with a thin REST layer which wraps data stores.
+REST is used by the presentation layer to pull data from the middle tier regardless of where the presentation resides.
+Likewise, rather than connect to databases directly, for portability the middle tier will often communicate with a thin REST layer which wraps the data store.
 This suggests three uses:

--   From web browser to middleware
+-   From web browser to middle tier
--   From server-side presentation layer to middleware
+-   From server-side presentation layer to middle tier
--   From middleware to nodes in a data tier
+-   From middle tier to nodes in the data tier

 Fortunately, each of these contexts requires a similar performance profile.
 The work done is computationally light and answering a request